digitalkaoz/issues/README.md

 * `symfony/[Console|Debug]+$` : only `symfony/Console` or `symfony/Debug`
 * `doctrine/(?!common|lexer)([a-z0-9\.-]+)$` all but `doctrine/common` and `doctrine/lexer`

-The CLI Application searches by default, by Code you should use `findProjects` instead of `getProject`
+The CLI Application searches by default, in your Code you should use `findProjects` instead of `getProject`

 ![Console Output](http://i57.tinypic.com/vrgfg2.png)